marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/README.md

 ## Acknowledgments

 - **MSSGAT**: Special thanks to the authors of *Multi-Scale Self-Supervised Graph Attention Networks (MSSGAT)* for their contributions to the attention mechanisms applied in this project.
-- **DeepFindr**: This code has taken inspiration by the project you can find thorugh the following link https://github.com/deepfindr/gnn-project by the user DeepFindr
+- **DeepFindr**: This code has taken inspiration from the project you can find through the following link https://github.com/deepfindr/gnn-project by the user DeepFindr
 - **PyTorch Geometric** for providing the necessary tools for GNNs.
 - **RDKit** and **DeepChem** for molecular processing and feature extraction.